securedimensions/authzforce-ce-geoxacml3-rest-api-model/README.md

 sudo mvn clean package
 ```
 ## Installation
 To enable the GeoXACML media types, the existing Authzforce CE Rest-API-Model JAR must be removed and the generated JAR must be copied into the Authzforce CE webapp installation directory.
-The root directory of the Authzforce CE installation is called `<authzforce-server>`.
+The root directory of the Authzforce CE installation is considered to be `/opt/authzforce-ce-server`.

 ```shell
 cd /opt/authzforce-ce-geoxacml3-rest-api-model